macOS (Homebrew)

 • Authentication token (query key or JWT)

-• P256 key reference (Secure Enclave label or file path)
+• P256 key reference (Keychain label or file path)

 • Associated account and Turnkey sub-org IDs